-Next we introduce the notion of the current precedence of a thread th in a state s.
-It is defined as where the dependants of th are given by the waiting queue function.
-While the precedence prec of any thread is determined statically (for example when the thread is created), the point of the current precedence is to dynamically increase this precedence, if needed according to PIP.
-Therefore the current precedence of th is given as the maximum of the precedence of th and all threads that are dependants of th in the state s.
-Since the notion dependants is defined as the transitive closure of all dependent threads, we deal correctly with the problem in the informal algorithm by Sha et al. [24] where a priority of a thread is lowered prematurely (see Introduction).
-We again introduce an abbreviation for current precedeces of a set of threads, written cprecs wq s ths.
+While the precedence prec of any thread is determined statically (for example when the thread is created), the point of the current precedence is to dynamically boost this precedence, if needed according to PIP.
+Therefore the current precedence of th is given as the maximum of the precedences of all threads in its subtree (which includes by definition th itself).
+Since the notion of current precedence is defined as the transitive closure of the dependent threads in the TDG, we deal correctly with the problem in the informal algorithm by Sha et al. [24] where a priority of a thread is lowered prematurely (see Introduction).
+We again introduce an abbreviation for current precedences of a set of threads, written cprecs wq s ths.

-$$cprec \ wq \ s \ th \stackrel{def}{=} Max \left(precs \left(\{th\} \cup dependants \ wq \ th \right) \ s \right) \tag{3}$$ cpreceds wq s ths $$\stackrel{def}{=} \{ cprec \ wq \ s \ th \mid th \in ths \}$$
+cprecs wq s ths $$\stackrel{def}{=} \{ cprec \ wq \ s \ th \mid th \in ths \}$$